 Wireless ad hoc and sensor networks are vulnerable to security attacks due to the shared nature of wireless medium and the way they are deployed and their limited resources.
-Cooperative transmissions are more vulnerable to some security attacks than non-cooperative (SISO) transmissions.
-This is because they aim to exploit the advantages of diversity, and this is achievable only with multiple transmitters when each node has only one antenna.
-Introducing additional parties to a transmission increases the vulnerability to attacks.
+Cooperative transmissions are more vulnerable to some security attacks than non-cooperative (SISO) transmissions, because they aim to exploit the advantages of diversity achievable with multiple transmitters.
 In this section, we will give a brief explanation of potential attacks.
-Our focus in the paper is less on the attacks and this section only describes how attacks may be employed.
-As explained previously, the focus of this paper is on the impact especially in terms of when cooperative transmissions should be used instead of SISO transmissions.
-Consequently, irrespective of the cause of the attack, we assume that the goal of a malicious or a compromised node is to disrupt the successful reception of packets either always or sometimes.
-Other attacks mentioned in this section (e.g., eavesdropping or wormhole attacks) are outside the scope of this paper.
+Our focus later in the paper is less on the attacks and more on the impact.
+Irrespective of the cause of the attack, we assume that the goal of a malicious or a compromised node is to disrupt the successful reception of packets.
+Other attacks mentioned here (e.g., eavesdropping or wormhole attacks) are outside the scope of this paper.